jarondlk/jaronchai-blog/README.md

 - Edit source files, not `_site/`; Jekyll regenerates `_site/` during builds.
 - Keep generated folders such as `_site/` and `.jekyll-cache/` out of version control.
 - Mark homepage-featured posts with `featured: true` in front matter.
-- Mark project cards with `project: true` in front matter.
+- Mark selected work with `project: true` or `featured: true` in front matter.
 - Add or update talk entries in `_data/talks.yml`.